-I decided to put the reservation and review forms side-by-side, so that they each take up a half-size sheet of paper.
-I can either cut the paper in half or simply fold it over and know that I have a page to review each campground that we have a reservation for.
+I decided to put the reservation and review forms side-by-side so that they each take up a half-size sheet of paper.
+The paper can be cut in half or simply folded it over and know that I have a page to review each campground that we have a reservation for.

 I am very excited to put these forms to use on our next camping trip.
 Hopefully, they will make our camping experience a bit more organized, especially on long trips.

 Since we strive to help our fellow travelers, we are sharing these documents with you.
 You will find each of the three documents as an individual file on full-size sheets of paper.
-The reservation and review forms can be found on one document together, as half-size pages each.
+I put the reservation and review forms in one document together, as half-size pages each.